roke-to/roketo-contract/streaming/API.md

 #### `start_stream`

 Starts initialized or paused stream.
-It might be executed only by the owner of the stream in case of initialization or the receiver too (if stream was paused).
+It might be executed only by the owner.
 Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"